 I’ve found value in several of the specific recommendations Freedom provides for choosing this last option.
 For the full list of suggestions, see the original post.

 Brett McKay discusses willpower with Kelly McGonigal, a psychology professor at Stanford and author of The Willpower Instinct.
 The discussion has some helpful observations for anyone needing to do something challenging like learning a language or writing a dissertation.If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
-While you're at it, be sure to grab my free e-book on SBL style.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).